 Now you use a higher frame when you need to without having to care about flicker and noise.
 It can be run on most systems but performs faster on GPU.
 It requires DaVinci Resolve 15.0 (or higher).

 Red Giant Universe is a subscription-based cluster of 89 plugins curated for editors and Davinci Resolve artists.
 All plugins are GPU-accelerated and cover a wide range of video editing and motion graphics.
 Plugins include image stylizers, motion graphics, text generators, and transition engines, among others.

 Red Giant Universe runs on most of the NLEs and Motion Graphics programs, including DaVinci Resolve.
 It can be run on macOS 10.11 at least, or alternatively Windows 10.
 You’ll need a quality GPU card to run this, and DaVinci Resolve 14 or later.
 It costs about $30 a month, but you can save a lot more by getting the yearly $200 subscription instead.

 With the Alex Audio Butler plugin, you can automate the audio editing parts of your work.
 Alex Audio Butler mixes your audio automatically so you don’t have to worry about the smaller details like loudness and frequency.
 This extra software component works directly within your NLE, allowing you to save time and produce videos faster.
 Supports Premiere Pro, DaVinci Resolve, and more (the list is growing.)

 DaVinci Resolve is an excellent tool for all types of creators, but even powerful editing software can benefit from the added functionality of plugins.
-DaVinci Resolve plugins can help you maximize your creativity.
+DaVinci Resolve plugins and DaVinci Resolve alternatives can help you maximize your creativity.